TraffordCouncil/trafford-website-style-baseline/README.md

 Content
 -------

+### SRC

+Development source files.
+Mainly template pages and Sass stylesheets.

-### CSS
+### DIST

+Disribution files: compiled css and JavaScript, and reformatted html template files.
-This contains the post-compiled stylesheets.
-The contents of this folder should not be edited as any changes will be overwritten by future compilations.
+This folder is generated during compilation and output processing and so should not be edited directly as any changes will be overwritten.

-### HTML

-Sample HTML test pages from the Trafford Council website for testing styling.

-### Sass

-Main Sass files.

-### Images

-Standard images for use on pages and referenced by stylesheets.

-### SiteElements

-Compiled output for use in Contensis CMS.
-As this is compiled output, the contents from this folder should not edited.
+Current distibution outputs are:

+- Main.
+Standard html templates, css and JavaScript.
+- Contensis-cms.
+Similar to Main distribution, but css files are renamed to match Contensis naming convetions.